-A criteria that often differentiates hotels for me as a blogger and social media junkie is WIFI.
+As someone who often works from my hotel or accommodation something I do care about is the cost and availability of WIFI.
 While I know this isn’t a consideration for everyone, some just want to unplug on holiday, it is something I hear more and more comment around from travellers of all ages.
-At Peppers Docklands there’s fast WIFI available within the room for multiple devices and around the common areas of the hotel such as the restaurant.
+At Peppers Docklands there’s fast WIFI available within the room for multiple devices and also around the common areas of the hotel such as the restaurant.

 Something I was especially looking forward to on this stay was trying MOMAMI restaurant.
 Being big fans of current trend of sharing plates and of Asian fusion it was the perfect choice for us.
 Our thanks again to Peppers who hosted us for dinner and breakfast in the restaurant during our stay.

 We visited MOMAMI on Easter Saturday, a day when it seemed a good portion of Melbourne was next door at Etihad stadium watching Carlton and the Gold Coast battle it out.
 Instead we were cozy at our Dockside table letting our taste-buds rule our better judgement and trying ‘just one more dish’.
 The concept behind the restaurant is fresh local produce, lingering over sharing plates and enjoying the great food experiences and conversation.